-The submission window is open but will close on 8/31/2018, at 11:51 pm Eastern Time zone.
+The submission window will open on 8/15/2019 and will close on 8/31/2019, at 11:51 pm Eastern Time zone.
 Speaker selection will be announced at the end of September, just before tickets go on sale.
-Read below to understand what we are looking for and then head over and submit your talks (https://sessionize.com/codemash)
+Read below to understand what we are looking for and then head over and submit your talks (https://sessionize.com/codemash-2020)

 We have thousands of submissions every year, and a small army is employed to review the submissions (not including the Lemurs).
 The army sometimes gets hungry, in which case we throw them strips of bacon.
 If things aren’t done just right, the Lemurs come out and smack us silly- they make us follow the rules.
 In fact, this is why Kalahari has a beverage named the “Jittery Monkey”.
 You should check it out sometime.